MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Simulate-Rate-Limit-API-responses.md

 The `RateLimit-Limit` response header field indicates the request-quota associated with the client in the current time-window.

-If the client exceeds that limit, it may not be served.
+If the client exceeds that limit, it might not be served.

 > ℹ️ By default the [RateLimitingPlugin](./RateLimitingPlugin) is disabled.
 To enable the plugin, open the [m365proxyrc](https://github.com/microsoft/m365-developer-proxy/wiki/m365proxyrc) file, search for the plugin object and change the `enabled` property to `true`.
 The plugin will be enabled the next time you start proxy.

-Enabling the plugin will load presets to simulate the Rate Limiting behaviours of Microsoft Graph and SharePoint Online APIs.
+Enabling the plugin loads presets to simulate the Rate Limiting behaviors of Microsoft Graph and SharePoint Online APIs.

 ## Custom rate limit support